4 Benefits of Homeschooling Away from Home

 Who doesn’t love being able to do school at home?
 You can mix structure and flexibility to your heart’s content.
-Being able to learn in pajamas at the kitchen table or in normal clothes in your at-home classroom… It’s great.
+Being able to learn in pajamas at the kitchen table or the having the opportunity to learn while having a snack in your at-home classroom.
+What could be better!

 So why try taking lessons away from home?